This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 You’re probably wondering if your snake needs vitamin and mineral supplements.
 The answer is, it depends on the type of snake and its diet.
 Here are some scenarios where supplements might be necessary:

 Consult with a veterinarian to determine if supplements are right for your snake.
-They can help you choose the best supplements and see that your snake is getting a balanced diet.
+When it comes to choosing the right supplements, such as snake food supplements for shedding that focus on a balanced calcium-phosphorus ratio, they can help you choose the best supplements and see that your snake is getting a balanced diet.

 Safe Handling Practices